trevorsaudi/trevorsaudi.github.io/content/posts/2023-08-06_red_team04/index.md

 ## Introduction

-- In our previous blog post, we looked into classic process injection, going into the various techniques such as finding target processes to inject to using various APIs, as well as injecting into the said processes.
+- In our previous blog post, we looked into classic process injection, going into the various techniques such as finding target processes to inject to using Windows APIs, as well as injecting into the said processes.
-- There are several methods to perform process injection, we will dive into APC Injection, a more advanced technique, that offers more advantages to the vanilla method.
+- There are several methods to perform process injection, we will dive into APC Injection, a more advanced technique, that offers more advantages to the standard method.

 ## Why?

 - This method is harder to detect than the standard process injection.
 Despite implementing some common APIs used in malware development such as `VirtualAllocEx, WriteProcessMemory and OpenProcess`, the major difference is in how shellcode is executed.
 - Traditional process injection executes shellcode using `CreateRemoteThread`.
-This API is overtly suspicious and will get flagged.
-APC injection uses an API called `QueueUserAPC`, which is less suspicious since it is used in scheduling work for a thread when it becomes idle.
+This API is overtly suspicious and will get flagged by the AV.
+APC injection uses an API called `QueueUserAPC`, which is less suspicious since it is used in normal OS operations such as scheduling work for a thread when it becomes idle.
-- Enough of the technical jargon, let's dive into what these terms mean.
+-Let's dive into what some of these technical terms mean.

 ## Program Execution in Modern Operating Systems

 - When programs are executed in Windows, the operating system allocates necessary resources to the program to start the execution.
 - During the execution, multiple threads are usually assigned to a program.
-A thread in this case represents a sequence of instructions that can be scheduled by the OS to run.
+A `thread` in this case represents a sequence of instructions in the program that can be scheduled by the OS to run.
+These threads could be performing tasks such as accessing OS resources.
 - If a program needs to perform I/O operations such as reading data from files, it uses `synchronous calls`, which halts the execution of the thread to allow the I/O operation to take place.
 - To address this inefficiency issue, modern Operating Systems will provide support for `asynchronous calls`.
 This allows the thread to continue execution after handing over the I/O operation to the OS.